Muhammad-Usama-1/infra-setup-terrafrom/DNS/readme.md

 In order to use Amazon Route 53 as your DNS provider, you will need to set the nameservers for your domain to the nameservers provided by Amazon Route 53.
 This can typically be done through your domain registrar's website or control panel.

 It is important to test your DNS configuration to ensure that it is working correctly.
 Tools such as nslookup and dig allow you to query DNS servers and view the results, which can help you troubleshoot any issues that may arise.

-I hope this helps!
-Let me know if you have any more questions or need further clarification.